jonatasdemello/SQL-Tools/README.md

 # SQL-Tools

-A Collection of SQL useful queries
+A Collection of SQL queries functions, scripts and tools.